-The study interventions to be used in this study are outlined in [Table 1](#).
+The study intervention(s) to be used in this study are outlined in [Table 2](#).

-Table 1 Study Interventions
+Table 2 Study Interventions

-Arm Name Arm Type Intervention Name Type Dose Formulation Unit Dose Strength(s) Dosage Level(s) Route of Admin Vaccination Regimen Use IMP/ NIMP Sourcing V114 Experimental V114 Biological/ Vaccine Sterile Suspension Refer to IB 0.5 mL IM Single Dose at Visit 1 (Day 1) Experimental IMP Central Prevnar 13TM Active Comparator Prevnar 13TM Biological/ Vaccine Sterile Suspension Refer to product labeling 0.5 mL IM Single Dose at Visit 1 (Day 1) Experimental IMP Central
+Arm Name Arm Type Intervention Name Type Dose Formulation Unit Dose Strength(s) Dosage Level(s) Route of Admin.
+Vaccination Regimen Use IMP/ NIMP Sourcing V114 Experimental V114 Biological/ Vaccine Sterile Suspension Refer to IB 0.5 mL IM Schedule A: 7 to 11 months of age: Single dose at Visits 1, 2A, and 3A Schedule B: 12 to 23 months of age: Single dose at Visits 1 and 2B Schedule C: 2 to 17 years of age (inclusive): Single dose at Visit 1 Experimental IMP Central Prevnar 13TM Active Comparator Prevnar 13TM Biological/ Vaccine Sterile Suspension Refer to product labeling 0.5 mL IM Schedule A: 7 to 11 months of age: Single dose at Visits 1, 2A, and 3A Schedule B: 12 to 23 months of age: Single dose at Visits 1 and 2B Schedule C: 2 to 17 years of age (inclusive): Single dose at Visit 1 Experimental IMP Central

 Admin = administration; IB = Investigator's Brochure; IM = intramuscular; IMP = investigational medicinal product; NIMP = non-investigational medicinal product.

-Definitions of Investigational Medicinal Product (IMP) and Non-Investigational Medicinal Product (NIMP) are based on guidance issued by the European Commission.
+Definition: Investigational Medicinal Product (IMP) and Non-Investigational Medicinal Product (NIMP) is based on guidance issued by the European Commission.
 Regional and/or Country differences of the definition of IMP/NIMP may exist.
 In these circumstances, local legislation is followed.

-All supplies indicated in [Table 1](#) will be provided per the "Sourcing" column depending upon local country operational requirements.
+All supplies indicated in [Table 2](#) will be provided per the "Sourcing" column depending upon local country operational requirements.
 If local sourcing, every attempt should be made to source these supplies from a single lot/batch number where possible (eg, not applicable in the case where multiple lots or batches may be required due to the length of the study, etc).